mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/integration/consumed-web-services/numeric-formatting.md

 ---
 title: "Numeric formatting"
-url: /refguide7/numeric-formatting
+url: /refguide7/numeric-formatting/
 parent: "consumed-web-services"
 ---
 ## Behavior in your Mendix application

 A number will be translated into XML untouched, except that any trailing zeroes will be stripped and the representation will always be in non-scientific notation.
-The used rounding mode is configured in the [Project Settings](project-settings).
+The used rounding mode is configured in the [Project Settings](/refguide7/project-settings/).

 ## XML Schema facets